How to Pressure Can Potatoes (Step-by-Step Guide)

 How many potatoes do you need?

-If you have a 23 qt. pressure canner, It will fit 7 quart jars.
-You will need about 20 pounds of potatoes to fill those 7 quart jars, or 2½-3 pounds per quart jar..
-About 13 pounds is needed for a canner load of 9 pints.
+If you have a 23-quart pressure canner, it will fit 7-quart jars.
+You will need about 20 pounds of potatoes to fill those 7-quart jars, or 2ยฝ-3 pounds per quart jar.
+About 13 pounds is required for a canner load of 9 pints.

 Do potatoes have to be peeled?

 The short answer to that burning question is yes.
 There are several reasons that potatoes have to be peeled.
-The first is because during the canning process the skins will slough off of the potato and make the jar unsightly.
+The first is because during the canning process, the skins will slough off the potatoes, making the jar unsightly.

 The more important reason is that there are no tested recipes for leaving the skins on.
-When home canning you never want to take a chance and go with a recipe that goes against common practices or recommendations.
-Any deviation could potentially created a less than safe situation.
+When home canning, you never want to take a chance and use a recipe that contradicts common practices or recommendations.
+Any deviation could potentially create a less-than-safe situation.

-The other important reason is that since potatoes are a root vegetable they have more of a chance of having Clostridium botulinum on them.
-So by removing the skins, you are eliminating a potential cause of infection and an unsafe situation.
+Another important reason is that potatoes are root vegetables, making them more likely to contain Clostridium botulinum contamination.
+By removing the skin, you eliminate a potential source of infection and an unsafe situation.

 Can you can potatoes raw?

-Although canning some vegetable raw (otherwise known as raw pack) is fine, you cannot can potatoes raw pack.
+Although canning some vegetables raw (otherwise known as raw pack) is fine, you cannot can potatoes raw pack.
 They are always canned hot pack.
-In other words, they need to be par cooked first.
+In other words, they need to be par-cooked first.

 What you need